josebatistam/Astroinformatics_I/Practice_3/README.md

-# TESS Light Curve Processing Documentation (from Practice 3)
+# TESS Light Curve Processing Documentation

 This document outlines the methodology and Python script (`practice_3.py`) used to process TESS light curve files for Practice 3.
 The script performs data loading, preprocessing, outlier identification, plotting of raw light curves, and analysis including phase-folding and Lomb-Scargle periodogram computation.